 There is nothing more common than seeing delicate items like glass products wrapped in newspaper, or ordered purchases packed in air-bubbled plastic sheets.

-By doing this, the impulse increases (product remains damage-free) because of which the downward force on the object decreases with the increase in time.
+Increasing the impulse (product remains undamaged) decreases the downward force on the object over time, since the impulse increases.

-‘J’ is the impulse and it is directly proportional to time and inversely proportional to the subjected force ‘F’.
+The impulse ‘J’ is directly proportional to time and inversely proportional to the force being subjected.